input-output-hk/cardano-haskell/README.md

 You can also build specific components, e.g.
 ```
-$ cabal build cardano-node:exe
+$ cabal build exe:cardano-node
 ```
-or
+or categories of component
 ```
 $ cabal build cardano-node:tests
 ```